-Today you have your choice of almost invisible, comfortable, discreet and high fidelity hearing aids.
+Today you have your choice of almost invisible, comfortable and high fidelity hearing aids.
 There are literally hundreds of hearing aid types and styles on the market.
-With the right hearing aid, your life could be transformed.
-With the wrong one, your hearing could get worse.
+With the right hearing aids, your life could be transformed.
+With the wrong ones, your hearing could get worse.

-Discover the discreet, comfortable and powerful digital or wireless hearing aid that will work for you.
-Call to schedule a visit to get your hearing tested and to hear which hearing solution is right for you.
+Discover the discreet and powerful digital or wireless hearing aid that will work for you.

 How Hearing Aids Work

-Hearing aids use small microphones to collect sounds and a computer chip converts the incoming sound, analyzes it and adjusts the sound based on your hearing loss.
+Hearing aids use small microphones to collect sounds.
+A computer chip then converts the incoming sound, analyzes it and adjusts the sound based on your hearing loss.
 Then you hear the audio signals through miniature speakers in your ears.

 One Hearing Aid vs. Two Hearing Aids

 You have two ears because you need two ears.
 If you have hearing loss in each ear that could be reduced by hearing aids, you should wear two hearing aids.

 - improve your ability to hear in noisy settings,